In page navigation

 Invezz is an independent platform with the goal of helping users achieve financial freedom.
 In order to fund our work, we partner with advertisers who compensate us for users that Invezz refers to their services.
 While our reviews and assessments of each product on the site are independent and unbiased, brands may pay to appear higher up our table rankings or place ads in specific areas of the site.
 The order in which products and services appear on Invezz does not represent an endorsement from us, and please be aware that there may be other platforms available to you than the products and services that appear on our website.
 Read more about how we make money >

-This page guides you through the process of investing in Diageo.
-We cover the company’s history, its investment outlook for the future, and how to buy Diageo shares.
+This page guides you through the most important information about Diageo.
+We cover the company’s history, its investment outlook for the future, and some tips on the different ways to invest.

 If you don’t want to hang around and are ready to invest, click one of the links in the table below.
 These are some of the best broker options available and we have tested them all extensively.
 To keep learning about Diageo, scroll down.

-How to buy Diageo shares, a step-by-step guide
+How to buy Diageo stock, a step-by-step guide

 We have broken down the process of investing in Diageo into 5 easy-to-follow steps to help you get started.

 - Choose a broker.
-In order to buy Diageo stock, you will need to use an online brokerage platform.
+The first thing you need is an online broker.
 There are many different options to choose from, each with its own unique benefits and drawbacks.
-The comparison table above can help you select the right broker for you, and you can head to our comprehensive broker reviews if you’re still unsure, or check out our apps page.
+The comparison table above can help you select the right broker for you, and you can head to our comprehensive broker reviews if you’re still unsure, or check out our trading apps page.